open-policy-agent/opa/docs/docs/kubernetes/primer.md

 ### Packages

-In line 1 the `package kubernetes.admission` declaration gives the (hierarchical) name `kubernetes.admission` to the rules in the remainder of the policy.
+In **line 1** the `package kubernetes.admission` declaration gives the (hierarchical) name `kubernetes.admission` to the rules in the remainder of the policy.
 The default installation of OPA as an admission controller assumes your rules are in the package `kubernetes.admission`.

 ### Deny Rules

 For admission control, you write `deny` statements.
 Order does not matter.
 (OPA is far more flexible than this, but we recommend writing just `deny` statements to start.)
-In line 2, the _head_ of the rule `deny contains msg if` says that the admission control request should be rejected and the user handed the error message `msg` if the conditions in the _body_ (the statements between the `{}`) are true.
+In **line 2**, the _head_ of the rule `deny contains msg if` says that the admission control request should be rejected and the user handed the error message `msg` if the conditions in the _body_ (the statements between the `{}`) are true.

 `deny` is the _set_ of error messages that should be returned to the user.
 Each rule you write adds to that set of error messages.